SumedhaZaware/Todo-App/README.md

 To run this on your system,

+1. Download this repository as zip folder in your system.
-1. Open command prompt or terminal(for ubuntu users) in this project's folder.
+2. Open command prompt or terminal(for ubuntu users) in this project's folder.
-2. Use this command, `python app.py`
+3. Use this command, `python app.py`

 ## Screenshots